netgen-layouts/layouts-docs/cookbook/add_params_to_existing_blocks.rst

         return $params;
     }

-After that, you need to create a compiler pass which sets the new class to ``TitleHandler`` Symfony service:
+After that, you need to create a compiler pass which sets the new class for the
+handler:

 .. code-block:: php